luciaeiriz/CO2_Analysis/README.md

    Use the corresponding one depending on the analysis and comparison you want.

-4. Before running the above scripts, ensure that the labels are adjusted to the scans you are running (gas mixture, ABS filters, and TB dates).
+4. Before running the above scripts, ensure that the label for date is adjusted to the scans you are running.

 Once you run the code, you will be prompted to enter the scan names you want to analyze.
 Note that the code allows a maximum of 5 scans.
+5. Some scripts compare data from 2023 and 2024, all of the data is retrived from scans taken at working point, this is stored in .csv files named '2023' and '2024'.